Margaret Craighill: Post-war

 On April 8, 1946, Craighill separated from the United States Army and returned briefly to the Women's Medical College of Pennsylvania in Philadelphia.
 Craighill resigned from the college after an unsuccessful attempt to merge medical classes with Jefferson Medical School in Philadelphia to introduce co-education at her female medical school.
 Craighill's rejected proposal requested that Jefferson Medical College accept at least 20 percent female students because she believed that the Women's Medical College would not be able to financially provide an excellent medical education to women.
 In 1946, she accepted a surgical position with the Veterans Administration (VA) at Winter Veterans Hospital in Topeka, Kansas, and resided as chief of the psychosomatic section of the Winter VA Hospital from 1948 to 1951.
 During her tenure, Craighill also served as Chief Consultant of the Medical Care of Women Veterans.
 This position was the first of its kind within the Veterans Administration.
 She was responsible for the oversight of the medical care of women veterans, along with nine other branch section chiefs stationed around the country.

 In 1946, Craighill went back to school, under the G.I.
-Bill, to study psychiatry at the Menninger Foundation School of Psychiatry in Topeka, Kansas.
-At Menninger, she was a member of their first class.
-Craighill also graduated from the New York Institute of Psychoanalysis in 1952.
+Bill, to study psychiatry at the Menninger Foundation School of Psychiatry in Topeka, Kansas, where she was a member of their first class.
+She graduated from the New York Institute of Psychoanalysis in 1952.
 From 1951 to 1960, Craighill began her own private practice in medicine and psychoanalysis in New Haven, Connecticut.
 Craighill also served as the chief psychiatrist in residence at the Connecticut College for Women in New London.
 She wrote many publications over the psyche of women in the army and one, in particular, was titled Psychiatric Aspects of Women Serving in the Army.
 In this, she differentiates between two categories: the nurses and the Women's Army Corps.

 Margaret D. Craighill died at the age of 78 on July 20, 1977, at her home in Heritage Village, Southbury, Connecticut.
-She never had children and was the widow of Dr. James Vickers and Alexander S. Wotherspoon.
+She was twice widowed, by Dr. James Vickers and Alexander S. Wotherspoon, respectively.
+She had no children.